-The Eligibility Spectrum is a two-dimensional matrix (See diagram on pages 5-6.).
+The Eligibility Spectrum is a two-dimensional matrix (See diagram on pages 6-7).
 The vertical axis denotes the reasons for service based on the legislation.
-These service reasons (vertical axis) are organized within the Spectrum into the following eleven sections:
+These service reasons (vertical axis) are organized within the Spectrum into the following twelve sections:

-- Section 1 Physical/Sexual Harm by Commission

-- Section 2 Harm By Omission

-- Section 3 Emotional Harm

-- Section 4 Abandonment/Separation

-- Section 5 Caregiver Capacity

-- Section 6 Request for Counselling

-- Section 7 Request for Adoption Services

-- Section 8 Family Based Care

-- Section 9 Volunteer Services

-- Section 10 Request for Assistance

-- Section 11 Request for Youth Services
+Section 1 Physical/Sexual Harm by Commission Section 2 Harm by Omission Section 3 Emotional Harm Section 4 Separation from Parent or Caregiver Section 5 Caregiver Capacity Section 6 Request for Counselling Section 7 Request for Adoption Services Section 8 Family Based Care Section 9 Volunteer Services Section 10 Request for Assistance Section 11 Request for Youth Services Section 12 Personal Information

-The CAS worker's assessment involves a three-step decision-making process.
+The society workers assessment involves a three-step decision-making process.
 The first step involves matching the described situation at the point of referral to the appropriate reason for service or SECTION on the vertical axis.
 The second step requires the worker to then select the appropriate SCALE within each section.
-The third step has the worker identify the level of severity (in Section 1 to Section 5) or level/type of service (in Section 6 to Section 11) on the horizontal axis.
+The third step has the worker identify the level of severity (in Section 1 to Section 5) or level/type of service (in Section 6 to Section 12) on the horizontal axis.
 All cases or situations being presented to the Children's Aid Society must be coded according to their Spectrum classification (e.g., 1-1-B refers to Section 1, Scale 1, B - Severity Level "Extreme"; 8-4-C identifies that the case is coded as Section 8, Scale 4, Service Level "C").

-Sections 1 to 5 are grounded in Part III of the Child and Family Services Act.
+Sections 1 to 5 are grounded in Part V of the Child, Youth and Family Services Act, 2017.
 The horizontal axis of these five sections divides the reasons for service and respective scales into four levels of severity: Extremely Severe, Moderately Severe, Minimally Severe, and Not Severe.
 Each scale includes an "Intervention Line", where the intervention point is above the Intervention Line (includes Extremely Severe and Moderately Severe descriptors).

-Sections 6 to 11 refer to a range of CAS services that:
+Sections 6 to 12 refer to a range of society services that: